angerenage/jtx/SPEC.md

 | error | On HTTP network error, SSE/WS error or JSON parse error. | `{ name, type: 'network' \| 'format' \| 'connection', status?, message, raw? }` |
 | close | When an SSE or WS connection closes. | `{ name, code?, reason? }` |

 SSE event types are not mapped to event names by default.
-Use sse-event to filter to a single type; otherwise message fires for every SSE event.
-But by specifying an event name as a trigger, only that event will fire the code, even if it is not the listened sse-event.
+JTX also dispatches a DOM event named after it's type on the `<jtx-src>` (in addition to `message`).

 You can react to these events via jtx-on: